Skip to main content

 4. Add one cup of vinegar to your drain.

-6. After ten minutes, take the cover off and let HOT water run through the drain for at least one minute.
+6. After 10 minutes, take the cover off and let hot water run through the drain for at least one minute.

-This DIY fix should clean out any minor build-up.
-However, it won’t clear out any larger contaminants like hair and plastic particles.
+This DIY fix should clean out any minor buildup.
+However, it won’t clear out larger contaminants like hair and plastic particles.

-You can prevent clogs from happening by routinely snaking your drain.
-One preventive solution is adding a drain stitch to your drain gasket and pulling it out every week to dislodge anything that piles up.
+You can prevent clogs by routinely snaking your drain.
+One preventative solution is adding a drain stitch to your drain gasket and pulling it out every week to dislodge anything that piles up.

 However, it’s best to hire a licensed plumber who can help you when your leaking shower causes water damage to your bathroom that’s too much for you to handle on your own.